Camelot

 No analysis available

-I searched for owner-occupancy clues such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied,' but found none.
-Because the remarks do not provide a percentage or a clear ownership mix, owner occupancy remains unknown.
+I searched for statements such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied.'
+The remarks instead describe opportunities for homeowners and investors and do not provide an owner-occupancy percentage, so the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.